weechat/weechat/UPGRADING.md

 ### Dynamic nick prefix/suffix

-The nick prefix/suffix (for example: "<" and ">") are now dynamic and used on display (not stored any more in the line).
+The nick prefix/suffix (for example: "<" and ">") are now dynamic and used on display (not stored anymore in the line).

 Options moved from irc plugin (irc.conf) to core (weechat.conf):